Modern C++ Engineering Practices — Building a File Copier from Scratch (Part 2): Core Implementation and Practical Testing

 int bar_width_;

-width is the character width of the progress bar, defaulting to 20 characters.
-Too narrow is not intuitive, too wide takes up too much space, and 20 is a good compromise.
-The update method takes the number of bytes copied, total bytes, and current speed, and is responsible for drawing the progress bar on the terminal.
+};width represents the character width of the progress bar, defaulting to 20 characters.
+Too narrow, and it lacks clarity; too wide, and it consumes screen space; 20 is a balanced compromise.
+The update method accepts the number of bytes copied, the total bytes, and the current speed, and is responsible for rendering the progress bar in the terminal.

-Note that update is a const method because it only displays information and does not modify the object's state.
-This kind of const correctness is very important in large projects and can prevent many accidental modifications.
+Note that update is a const method, as it merely displays information without modifying the object's state.
+This const correctness is crucial in large projects, as it prevents many unintended modifications.

 void update(std::uintmax_t copied, std::uintmax_t total,